Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 \subsection{The Anti-Plurality Class}

-In this section, we present the characterisation of the voting rules that make up the Anti-Plurality Class.
-Some of the proofs are similar to those for the corresponding results regarding the Plurality Class.\footnote{But it also is not the case that the results for the Anti-Plurality Class and the Plurality Class are `duals' in any immediate sense.}
+In this section, we present the characterisation of the voting rules that make up the Anti-Plurality Class.\footnote{Some of the proofs are similar to those for the corresponding results regarding the Plurality Class, although it is not the case that we can obtain the results for the Anti-Plurality Class as corollaries to those for the Plurality Class.}